neeilan/splat/examples/README.md

 # Examples

-"Interpreting" implementations that execute a provided source-code file can be directly tested by providing splat with the language binary, along with the testfile.
+'Interpreting' implementations that execute a provided source-code file can be directly tested by providing splat with the language binary, along with the testfile.

 For example, a simple 'Hello, world' test for a python interpreter is included, and can be invoked as follows: